bluekeybo/GameOfLife/README.md

 4. Any dead cell with exactly three live neighbours comes alive.

 ##### Game Board
 The program supports the **RLE** file format, which stands for [Run Length Encoded](http://www.conwaylife.com/w/index.php?title=Run_Length_Encoded).
-This means that you can load and run any game board from over a thousand patterns hosted at the [LifeWiki](http://www.conwaylife.com/wiki/Main_Page) website.
+This means that you can load and run any game board from over a thousand patterns hosted on the [LifeWiki](http://www.conwaylife.com/wiki/Main_Page) website.

 For some sample rle input files, see the **\*.rle** files in the **_inputPatterns_** directory.